 CMMC Level 3 applies to contractors that process or store CUI (Controlled Unclassified Information) and requires that organizations demonstrate “…a basic ability to protect and sustain an organization’s assets and CUI.”

 It is clear that Commercial O365 is not CMMC compliant.
-Commercial O365 cannot meet the clauses c through g of DFARS which require forensic incident reporting and media preservation.
+Commercial O365 cannot meet the clauses c through g of DFARS, which require forensic incident reporting and media preservation.
 Microsoft acknowledges this fact and offers its expensive and difficult to implement GCC High platform to service the DIB instead.
 Fortunately there’s a more secure, easier, and less expensive alternative to GCC High for CMMC compliance: PreVeil Email and Drive, which can be layered over Office 365.

 PreVeil’s security architecture was built on Zero Trust principles , and is grounded in world-class end-to-end encryption.
 With PreVeil, email, files and data are never decrypted on any server anywhere.
 If attackers breach a server, all they will get is useless gibberish.
 PreVeil’s servers can never see your data.
 Microsoft’s can.
 And that means that an attacker breaking into the server (for example, by compromising an administrator) can also access all your organization’s data.

 Moreover, PreVeil’s email and file sharing service is a fraction of the cost of GCC High.
-PreVeil need be deployed only to your employees who handle CUI, whereas GCC High typically requires deployment across your entire organization.
-And, PreVeil makes configuration and deployment simple and inexpensive, with no need to rip and replace your existing infrastructure.
+PreVeil needs to be deployed only to your employees who handle CUI, whereas GCC High typically requires deployment across your entire organization.
+And PreVeil makes configuration and deployment simple and inexpensive, with no need to rip and replace your existing infrastructure.
 Your employees don’t even need to change their Outlook email address.